 They also use email and social media platforms more than previous generations.
 Millennials are the first generation to use mobile phones to browse the web and enjoy video content — though not as much as Gen Z.

-To market to them, you need a strategy that seamlessly ties together different marketing channels and content types.
+To market to them, you need a digital strategy that seamlessly ties together different marketing channels and content types.
 Create videos, send marketing emails, build your social media presence, and make sure to optimize your site for mobile.

 Born between the mid-1960s to early ‘80s, Gen X was born into a generation that saw the birth of the computer and the internet.
 They witnessed the progression of the web to what it is now and have adapted accordingly.
 Though stereotypically more adept with tech than Baby Boomers, Gen X wasn’t born with a tech-first attitude.
 Some critical things to consider when optimizing your SEO for Gen X:

 - They’re more likely to search for straightforward keywords

 - Gen X often makes information-based and education-based searches